Ijin-000/Millare_CSST104_COMPILATION/README.md

-#Compilation of All Exerxies, Activities and Task Given in CSST 104
+#Compilation of All Exercises, Activities and Task Given in CSST 104

 ##INTRODUCTION